SKILL SHORTAGES IN NEW ZEALAND

 If your skills are on one of those lists, this can mean two things for you:

 However, don`t worry If your skills are not on one of the shortages lists.
 It may still be possible for you to find a job and get a visa.
-Ask our team of Licensed Immigration Advisers and Employment Specialists how they will be able to assist you with your visa and job applications.
+Our team of Licensed Immigration Advisers and Employment Specialists is here to help!

 Currently there are three different Skill Shortages Lists in New Zealand: